Rights demonstrators arrested ahead of FIFA Congress

 The ITUC has become increasingly active and also held a protest outside last week's UEFA Congress in London.

-South African Gemma Swart, the ITUC's campaign and communications specialist, told the media by telephone: "We were arrested and held in a Port Louis police station for seven hours without charge.
+South African Gemma Swart, the ITUC's campaign and communications specialist, told the media by telephone: "We have been arrested and held in Port Louis by police for an hour and half without charge.

-"Our lawyers told us that under local laws we could hold a peaceful demonstration with up to 11 people and we were below that.
+"Our lawyers had advised us that, under local laws, we could hold a peaceful demonstration with up to 11 people.

+"We have been arrested but the police haven't been able to tell us what we are being charged with.

+"It appears the local police authorities here have come under heavy pressure from FIFA, who do not want to admit to any concerns about workers' rights in Qatar.

 "We staged a similar protest in London last week outside the UEFA Congress without any problems."